Arm pain is defined as discomfort or pain experienced anywhere throughout the arm. It can include pain in the wrist, elbow, and shoulder.

 - X-rays can help your doctor diagnose broken or fractured bones.

-- If your doctor thinks your arm pain is associated with potential heart complications, they may order these tests to evaluate how your heart is working and evaluate the blood flow through your heart.
+- If your doctor thinks your arm pain is associated with potential heart complications, they may order tests to evaluate how your heart is working and evaluate the blood flow through your heart.

 Most of the time arm pain isn’t a sign of a medical emergency.
 In many cases, you can treat arm pain with home remedies.
 However, you should get emergency medical in some cases.